Newton Protocol (NEWT) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Newton Protocol Historical Price

-According to the latest data gathered on Newton Protocol live price page, the current price of Newton Protocol is 0.2084USD.
+According to the latest data gathered on Newton Protocol live price page, the current price of Newton Protocol is 0.2089USD.
 The circulating supply of Newton Protocol(NEWT) is

 In the past 24 hours, Newton Protocol has shown a price movement of